srbmaury/MERN-Chat-App/README.md

 - **One-to-One and Group Chats:** Users can create both one-to-one and group chats to communicate with others.
 - **Message Management:** Users have the ability to delete or forward messages within the app.
 - **User Search:** Users can search for other users to initiate conversations with them.
-- **Status Updates:** Users can update their status to let others know their availability or any important information.
+- **Status Updates:** Users can update their status with photo and caption which expires after 24 hours.
 - **Profile Picture:** Users can update their profile picture to personalize their account.
 - **Notifications:** Users receive notifications for new messages, ensuring they never miss important conversations.
 - **Mute Chats:** Users can mute specific chats to stop receiving notifications temporarily.
 - **Delete Chats** Users can also delete a specific chat.
+- **Chat Wallpaper** Users can update wallpaper of a particular chat or all at once.
 - **Reset Password** Users can reset their account password if they forget.

 ## Technologies Used